 Why do bread knives have prongs?

-Bread knives’ prongs allow the user to perform long, smooth strokes and pierce the bread’s outer surface without much effort.
+Bread knives’ prongs allow the user to perform long, smooth strokes and pierce the bread’s outer surface without much effort, every time.

 Can you use a bread knife to cut tomatoes?